febririzki461/sample-microservices-go-docker/README.md

 Docker tag <images id > <dockerid>/<name images>:<tag>
 ```
 noted:
-images id : you can see docker ( docker images )
+images id : you can see docker ( docker images ) <br>
-dockerid : login dockerid
+dockerid : login dockerid <br>
-name images : you can see docker ( docker images )
+name images : you can see docker ( docker images ) <br>
-tag : you must fill the tag, but you don't fill the name is latest
+tag : you must fill the tag, but you don't fill the name is latest <br>

 ## Testing